 Originally from Pennsylvania, I am the retired owner of a successful catering firm, mother of four, grandmother of three, and I have three great grandchildren.
 My first visit to Hawaii was in 1975 and it was love at first sight.
 In 2001 my husband Amos and I moved to the Big Island of Hawaii.

 My love of photography grew along with the time I now had to enjoy the beauty of Hawaii, its people and culture.
 My hobby has grown into a business of sharing the beauty of Hawaii.

 I currently volunteer for many community events.
-I am Past President of the Rotary Club of Volcano and previous Assistant District Governor for East Hawaii for three years.
-I am currently District 5000’s Polio Plus Chair.
+I am Past President of the Rotary Club of Volcano and was Assistant District Governor for East Hawaii for three years.
+I am a member of the Rotary Club of Hilo and currently District 5000’s Polio Plus Chair.
 Amos and I received the Rotary Volunteer of the Year Award for 2003.

 What photo equipment does Charlene Meyers use?

 I currently use a Canon Digital 70D capturing photos at high resolution.
 I use a Canon Rebel T3i as a backup.
 The quality is so fantastic that we guarantee it.
 The lenses I currently use are Canon plus one Tamron that I have had for many years.

 My images have been featured in many places including the Honolulu Star-Bulletin.
 My lava photographs accompanied a feature article in Odyssey Magazine (December 2004).
 I captured a glorious shot from the summit of Maunakea that appeared in the Gallery section of Sky & Tel Magazine (May 2005).
 My picture of world-renowned volcanologist and astronomer Stephen James O’Meara was chosen for his inaugural column in Astronomy Magazine (March 2007).
 Additionally, I shot full spreads on commission for VolksWorld Magazine (June 2004) and Hot VWs Magazine (November 2004).